Jalcaraz01/CIS17B-S25-33477-Assignment2/README.md

 # CIS17B-S25-33477-Assignment2
-#To RUN library_system.cpp, download the source code and open in an IDE
+#To RUN main.cpp, download the source code and open in an IDE